Smartcalling/SmartCalling-iOS/README.md

 If you plan to use the SmartCalling Demo app for reference please remember to use your command line app to run `pod install` while in the demo app project folder after you have downloaded the code.

-Please report any bugs/issues/suggestions to cj@smartcalling.co.uk
+Please report any bugs/issues/suggestions through Freshdesk, details to register provided below.

 ## Pre-Requisites